 Although the numerical PG-SGA score and PG-SGA Category score are related, they are independent assessment and triage systems.
 In general, the higher total additive scores upon initial exam correlates with more severely malnourished cases.
 An example of a high numerical score that does not correlate with a severely or even moderately malnourished rating is the patient who is seen for the first time, and receives a numeric score of 15 and has a subjective global rating of C (severely malnourished).
 The same patient subsequently receives the appropriate medical nutrition therapy and pharmacologic intervention for nutrition impact symptoms.
 Upon subsequent follow-ups, the patient is considered to be anabolic (increase in non-fluid weight with improved intake, improved symptom management, etc.), which is PG-SGA Category A, though the physical exam suggests moderate to severe depletion.

-Currently, the following languages of the PG-SGA© are available or in preparation: (in alphabetical order): Arabic (Israel); Chinese; English (US, Canada, UK); French (France, Belgium, Switzerland, Canada); German (Germany, Switzerland); Greek; Hebrew (Israel); Italian (Italy, Switzerland); Japanese; Korean; Norwegian; Polish; Portuguese (European and Brazilian); Russian (Israel, US); Spanish (US); Swedish; Thai; Vietnamese.
+Currently, the following versions of the PG-SGA© are in the process of translation and cultural adaptation (in alphabetical order): French (France, Belgium, Switzerland, Canada); German (Germany, Austria, Switzerland); Greek; Italian; Japanese; Korean; Norwegian; Persian (Iran); Polish; Portuguese (Brazilian); Spanish; Swedish.
+No further translations are possible/planned at this time.